The virtual element method on polygonal pixel-based tessellations: Numerical results

-where $\atan(x,y)$ is the four-quadrant inverse tangent of $x$ and $y$, with the convention that $\atan(0,y) = 0$ for all $y$.
+a standard benchmark for corner singularities.
 We know that $u \in H^s(\Omega)$ for all $s < 3/2$, but $u \not \in H^{3/2}(\Omega)$.
-As we are in the presence of an interior angle, we resort to a geometric mesh, progressively refined in the proximity of the singular point $(0,0)$, while simultaneously increasing the order of the method.
-In the case of a polygonal domain, this strategy is expected to yield an exponential convergence of the $H^1$ error
+As we are in the presence of an interior angle, we follow an $hp$ strategy by resorting to geometric meshes, progressively refined in the proximity of the singular point $(0,0)$, while simultaneously increasing the order of the method.
+In the case of a polygonal domain, this strategy is expected to yield an exponential convergence of the $H^1(\Oh)$ error satisfying the bound